This website requires JavaScript.

 2. Outsourcing a support tier to BPOs

-For some companies, tier 1 agents are outsourced while escalation specialists remain in-house.
-Fewer take the opposite approach, outsourcing tier 2 agents and keeping frontline agents in-house.
+For some companies, tier 1 customer support agents are outsourced while escalation specialists remain in-house.
+Fewer take the opposite approach, outsourcing tier 2 agents and keeping frontline customer service representatives in-house.

 An attractive BPO partner doesn’t need to have previous experience in your industry.
 It has to have a track record of building great teams.